danielberkompas/danielberkompas.github.io/_posts/2015-06-16-rate-limiting-a-phoenix-api.md

 However, instead of being a rare form of voodoo like Rack sometimes is to Ruby developers, plugs are very accessible in Elixir/Phoenix, and are used often.

-In it's simplest form, a plug looks like this:
+In its simplest form, a plug looks like this:

 ```elixir
 def my_custom_plug(conn, options \\ []) do